Shanghai Stock Exchange: Listing requirements

 The conditions for applications for the listing of shares by limited companies involved in high and new technology are set out separately by the State Council.

 Building

 The SSE is housed at the Shanghai Securities Exchange Building since 1997.

+Other ownership

+The Shanghai Stock Exchange owns a 40% stake in the Pakistan Stock Exchange (PSX).
+PSX is integrated with China's stock market through the China Connect Interface, allowing Chinese investors to more easily enter Pakistan's stock markets.

+The Shanghai Stock Exchange is a part owner of the Astana International Financial Centre.